-Written warning

-3. Third Violation:

-- B. If a violation by a minor occurs more than three months' time from another violation, then that violation is considered the first violation. - C. The amount of the penalty assessed against a minor for a violation of this chapter may be paid off by working for the city at not less than the minimum wage.
+- 1. First violation: Written warning; - 2. second violation: \$20.00 up to \$300.00; - 3. third violation: \$40.00 up to \$300.00 - B. If a violation by a minor occurs more than three months' time from another violation, then that violation is considered the first violation. - C. The amount of the penalty assessed against a minor for a violation of this Chapter may be paid off by working for the City at not less than the minimum wage.(Ord.
+96-08)

-CHAPTER 55 OFFENSES BY OR AGAINST MINORS
+OFFENSES BY OR AGAINST MINORS

 - 1. Selling tobacco to minors.

 - 2. Selling intoxicating liquor to minors.

-- 3. Penalties.
+- Penalties.

 Section 1.
 Selling tobacco to minors.
 It is unlawful for any person, firm, or corporation to sell, exchange, or give any cigarettes, cigars, or tobacco in any form to any person under the age of nineteen.

 Section 2.
 Selling intoxicating liquor to minors.
 It is unlawful for any person, firm, or corporation to sell, exchange, or give any intoxicating liquor, in any form to any person under the age of twenty-one (21).

 Section 3.
 Penalties.

-Failure to comply with a provision of this chapter is a violation as defined in Chapter 1, Section 6 of this code.
-Person, persons, companies, firms, corporations or other entities upon conviction of a violation of the provisions of this chapter shall be fined not to exceed the sum of three hundred dollars (\$300.00).
+Failure to comply with a provision of this Chapter is a violation as defined in Chapter I, Section 6 of this Code.
+Person, persons, companies, firms, corporations or other entity(ies) upon conviction of a violation of the provisions of this chapter shall be fined not to exceed the sum of three hundred dollars (\$300.00).
 Such fine shall be set at the discretion of the fining authority.

-CHAPTER 57 GARBAGE/SOLID WASTE DISPOSAL
+GARBAGE/SOLID WASTE DISPOSAL

-- 1. Garbage dumping.
+- 1. Purpose.

+- 2. Definitions

-- 2. Waste disposal.
+- Solid waste disposal.

+- 4. Solid waste storage.

+- Contractor responsibility.

-- 3. Enforcement.
+- 6. Enforcement.

-- 4. Penalty.
+- 7. Penalty.